 Page 5 – Panel 2: The corpse of the Anti-Monitor.
-As mentioned in the notes for Pages 28-29 in the previous issue, the Anti-Monitor’s body could be viewed as an anomaly or not; see my notes on JLA: Incarnations on the Crisis on Infinite Earths page.
+As mentioned in the notes for Pages 28-29 in the previous issue, the Anti-Monitor’s body could be viewed as an anomaly or not; see my notes on the Crisis post-Crisis.

 Page 6 – Panel 2: Alex admits that the recreation of Earth-2 is not his ultimate goal.

 Page 6 – Panel 3: Power Girl sums up the problems with the main three heroes of the DCU.